mortii/anki-morphs/docs/src/user_guide/known-problems.md

 > Most morphemizers don't split text on punctuation marks because it would split phrases like `10 a.m.` into `[10, a, m]`, which would be unideal.
 >
->This can cause problems if there are line breaks in the Anki text:
+>This can cause problems when there are line breaks on Anki cards:
 >
 >```plaintext
 >Hello.